rossgrat/rossgrat.github.io/content/posts/post-mortem-pgxpool-in-go.md

 {
-   "date": "2024-04-20T18:55:54-04:00",
+   "date": "2024-12-10T18:22:00-04:00",
    "draft": true,
-   "title": "pgxpool Hangs in Go Database Transactions - Post-Mortem", "tags" : [
+   "title": "HTTP Server Deadlocks from Database Connection Exhaustion", "tags" : [
       "post-mortem",
       "go",
-      "database"
+      "database",
+      "postgres"
    ]
 }

 Things move pretty fast in a startup.
 So fast that sometimes there isn't time to stop and reflect on the solution to a difficult problem.
 But I am of the opinion that it is best to write down and record mistakes in order to prevent that same mistake from occuring in the future.
 I think mistakes are valuable learning experiences that should be processed and absorbed into my everyday work routines so that if the same issue appears again someday, I am ready for it.

-I encountered quite the mysterious bug at work around a month ago that caused our production server to completely stop responding to and logging requests, seemingly at random.
-This bug would completely lock up our server until an engineer manually restarted it.
+I encountered quite the mysterious bug that caused our production server to completely stop responding to and logging requests, seemingly at random.
+This bug would completely lock up our server (foreshadowing) until an engineer manually restarted it.
+In the sections below, I want to discuss what I did to locate this bug, why it occured, and how I fixed it.

+##

 First step: Pre-logging HTTP request
 Second step: Braingstorming